-The Foundation funds a series of classes designed to help students attend the college of their choice.
+The Foundation funds a series of classes designed to help students prepare for the career or college of their choice.
 The classes include:

-College Entrance Exam Preparation.
-Offered in May of each year at both Anderson and Turpin high schools, this class reviews strategies for taking the ACT test.
+ACT Blitz.
+Offered in the spring of each year at both Anderson HS (May 21st) and Turpin HS (May 4th), this class reviews strategies for taking the ACT test.
+Parents of sophomores and juniors will receive an email a month before the test with registration information.

 PSAT Practice Test.
 Every fall, FHFE offers a full length PSAT practice test for all interested juniors and sophomores.
 The test is given at Nagel Middle School under conditions similar to the actual PSAT.
 Students are given the answers to take home with them to score the test themselves.

 Interviewing Skills Class.
 Students learn about resume writing and interviewing via an online class and then have the opportunity to be take part in practice interviews with local business people.
 The 2018 practice interviews will take place on Sunday, January 28th at Nagel Middle School.Register Here!